Family: 16-year-old girl shot and killed by police officer in southeast Columbus

 COLUMBUS, Ohio — A family member has confirmed to 10TV that the person shot and killed by a police officer in southeast Columbus Tuesday was 16-year-old Ma’Khia Bryant.

 The Department of Public Safety announced the city will be showing bodyworn camera footage of the shooting around 10:30 p.m.
-We will bring you live coverage on 10TV and online.
+We will bring you live coverage on online.

 Officers were called to the 3100 block of Legion Lane, north of Chatterton Road, just after 4:30 p.m. for a disturbance.